hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_xo_transaction_family.rst

 .. code-block:: console

-    $ xo show game
+    $ xo show my-game

-The output includes the game name, public key of each player, game state, and the current board state.
-This example shows the game state ``P1-NEXT`` (player 1 has the next turn) and a board with Jack's X in space 5 (the center) and Jill's 0 in space 1 (the upper left).
+The output includes the game name, the first six characters of each player's public key, the game state, and the current board state.
+This example shows the game state ``P1-NEXT`` (player 1 has the next turn) and a board with Jack's X in space 5 and Jill's O in space 1.

 .. code-block:: console

-    GAME:     : game
+    GAME:     : my-game
     PLAYER 1  : 02403a
     PLAYER 2  : 03729b
     STATE     : P1-NEXT